ATCO-GIS/Katapult.Use.Manual_Copy/docs/combined.md

 <br>

 ### Notes
 The Office Power tools were created by Katapult developers and can not be edited in the Model Editor.
-You can remove tools you do not use or need from the Toolsets section in Model Editor, but if you need assistance modifying existing power tools, or want an estimate to create a power tool, reach out to ***support@katapultengineering.com***.
+You can remove tools you do not use or need from the Toolsets section in Model Editor